pi-top/pi-top-Python-SDK/docs/cli_tools.rst

      Show a help message and exits

 {0,1}
-    SPI bus to be used by OLED.
-Valid options: {0, 1}
+    Optional.
+Set the SPI bus to be used by OLED.
+Valid options: 0 or 1

 Example: